jastend/Life-Control/README.md

 6. Create a hash of your first password via http://life.kbs-altis.de/hash/
 7. Go into the users table and change your username and password for your first account
 8. Gently congratulate yourself with a hot beverage of your choice and log in

+## Improvements

+Please note that this version of Life Control is developed to accompany the needs of KBS-Altis.de first.
+I am happy to help you with any questions regarding the customization, but please use [cammygames Life Control](https://github.com/cammygames/Life-Control) instead if you'd like a version which you can install and start using directly.

+* 3-Tier rank system
+* Admin notes
+* Fraud detection (New Player Check for first 100 players, Search for items based on class)

 ## Rank system